Angel-125/Pathfinder/GameData/WildBlueIndustries/000WildBlueTools/Readme.txt

 Copy the contents of the mod's GameData directory into your GameData folder.

+1.3.12
+- You can now change the configration on tanks with symmetrical parts.
+In the SPH/VAB it will happen automatically when you select a new configuration.
+After launch, you'll have the option to change symmetrical tanks.

 1.3.11
 - Added WBISelfDestruct and WBIOmniDecouple.
 - If fuel tanks are arrayed symmetrically, you'll no longer be able to reconfigure them.
 It's either that or let the game explode (ie nothing I can do about it except prevent players from changing symmetrical tanks).